Country Guides

-Employment Cost Calculator in South Africa
+Employment Cost Calculator for South Africa

 Thinking of employing someone in South Africa?
 As with every other country, certain costs are associated with employing a worker that come on top of the gross salary that you are offering.
 For South Africa, those include 1% to the Unemployment Insurance Fund, 1% to the Skills Development Levy and a contribution based on a predetermined tariff to the Compensation for Occupational Diseases.